Guides·February 18, 2026·2 min read

 Add one line:

 - "Slow down.
-Describe what you notice."
+Describe what you notice first."

 - "Stay in the moment.
 Don't summarize."